interplaynetary/free-association/docs/coalition/pilot-mou-template.md

 **Deployment Model:**
 - [ ] Hosted by coalition member (specify which, document in bilateral agreement)
-- [ ] Self-hosted on Participant infrastructure
+- [ ] Self-hosted on Participant infrastructure (see Appendix F for AGPL compliance)
-- [ ] White-label deployment
+- [ ] White-label deployment (see Appendix F for attribution requirements)
 - [ ] Hybrid approach

 **Data Visibility:**